‘American Idol’ winner Laine Hardy arrested - NewsBreak

 Hardy was booked into jail on Friday, and charged with interception and disclosure of wire, electronic, or oral communication, according to the East Baton Rouge Sheriff’s Office.

 According to an affidavit provided by the sheriff’s office, the alleged victim and her roommate were watching a movie in their dorm room on April 6 when they found “a device appearing to be a phone charger” under the victim’s bed.
-She told officials she researched the device and determined it was used for audio recording, per the affidavit.Former American Idol contestant charged with DUI in deadly crash
+She told officials she researched the device and determined it was used for audio recording, per the affidavit.FBI warns of increase in sextortion cases involving children

 She also suspected Hardy, her ex-boyfriend, had placed the device in her room, telling police she had previously “found a fake Instagram account on the Defendant’s phone” in February, and claimed he “used to cover up that he was illegally recording her when he was not around,” according to the affidavit.